 Consider two balls in a space ship.
 We put them side by side 25 m apart.
 If the space ship is in orbit, the balls just float there.
 They don't move apart or together, and if there were no windows, there would be no way to tell they were in orbit above the Earth or in the middle of space far from any star or planet.
-Now, instead of in orbit drop, the entire space ship from a height of 250 meters above the earth.
-The ship and both fall straight down, and will hit the ground 7 seconds later $(t = \sqrt{2d/q})$.
+Now, instead of in orbit, drop the entire space ship from a height of 250 meters above the earth.
+The ship and balls both fall straight down, and will hit the ground 7 seconds later $(t = \sqrt{2d/q})$ .
 While falling, the balls still seem to be floating in deep space away from all forces.
-However, there is a small effect.
-Going straight down towards the Earth's center, the balls are about 1×10^{-3} m closer together when they hit. $l = \theta r$, dl/l = dr/r, $dl = ldr/r = (25)(250)/6.4 \times 10^6 = 1 \times 10^{-3}$ m.
+However, if you check carefully there is a small effect.
+Going straight down towards the Earth's center, the balls are about $1 \times 10^{-3}$ m closer together when they hit. $l = \theta r$ , dl/l = dr/r, $dl = ldr/r = (25)(250)/6.4 \times 10^6 = 1 \times 10^{-3}$ m.
 Watching this from the ground it is clear what is happening, but inside it seems as if the balls are attracting each other.
-Ater 7 seconds they have moved about 1 mm closer.
+After 7 seconds they have moved about 1 mm closer.
 This is not actually the gravity attraction between the two balls, but is the "tidal" force and in fact proves that the space is curved.
 Note that if your measuring instruments had an accuracy of worse than 1 mm, then this attraction could not be detected.
 We say that to an accuracy of 1 mm and a time under 7 seconds this 25 m wide space is a local inertial frame, but for longer times, or better accuracy, it is not.
 Smaller size ships and shorter times give more approximately inertial frames.
 However, if you add enough small frames together you can detect the curvature.
 Consider a ring of balls above the Earth's surface each separated by 25 m and drop them all together.
 After 7 seconds they are all 1 mm closer.
 In each frame you can't see it, but by adding up all the frames you see that entire circle around the Earth has shrunk.
-The factor is 1 mm/25000 mm = 1/25000, and the distance from the center of the Earth shrinks by same factor $(1/25000)(6.4 \times 10^6)m = 250m$.
+The factor is 1 mm/25000 mm = 1/25000, and the distance from the center of the Earth shrinks by same factor $(1/25000)(6.4 \times 10^6)m = 250m$ .
 Note this is just like the distance around a line of latitude shrinks for surveyors rolling balls toward north pole.
+The smallness of this effect in a single spaceship actually shows the smallness of the curvature of spacetime, which is part of the reason GR is not easy to experimentally distinguish from Newton.